Juvenile Defense Lawyer Serving Brazoria County

 - For less severe crimes, the juvenile may be sent to the Texas Juvenile Justice Department for a determinate sentence.

 - For felony offense adjudications, the juvenile may be sent to the Texas Juvenile Justice Department with an indefinite sentence.
-Rarely, an older juvenile will be tried as an adult for the most severe penalties, usually for violent crimes such as murder, armed robbery, or aggravated sexual assault.
+Rarely, an older juvenile will be tried as an adult for the most severe penalties, usually for violent crimes such as murder, armed robbery or aggravated sexual assault.
 These juveniles usually begin their sentences in a juvenile justice facility and are then transferred to an adult prison when they turn 18 or 19.

 - After release from juvenile detention, the offender may be subject to parole or supervised probation to help ensure they do not re-offend.